ksilin/jpa/jpa2-notes/additional.md

  the `PessimisticLockException` will be thrown if the database locking failure causes transaction-level rollback

+                  extended by javax.persistence.QueryTimeoutException

+Thrown by the persistence provider when a query times out and only the statement is rolled back.
+The current transaction, if one is active, will be **not** be marked for rollback.

                   extended by javax.persistence.RollbackException

 Thrown by the persistence provider when EntityTransaction.commit() fails.